Anisotropic magnetothermoelectric power of ferromagnetic thin films: Results

-The effect of magnetization on MTEP was also studied with a sample consisting of a bilayer ferromagnet of Cu$_{41}$Ni$_{59}$(50 nm)/Py(25 nm) deposited on a sapphire substrate.
-Cu$_{41}$Ni$_{59}$ is a weak ferromagnet with a $T_c$ of about 150~K. Figure~\ref{Shmulti}a shows the data at $\bar{T}$ = 185~K and $\Delta T$ = 30~K, where two central sharp peaks appear corresponding to the domain switching in Py.
-The data recorded at $\bar{T}$ = 125~K, below the T$_{c}$ of CuNi, show two more rather wide peaks besides the peaks of Py (see fig.~\ref{Shmulti}b).
+The effect of magnetization on MTEP is also studied using a sample consisting of a bilayer ferromagnet of CuNi(50~nm)/Py(25~nm) deposited on a sapphire substrate.
+Cu$_{41}$Ni$_{59}$ is a weak ferromagnet with a $T_\textrm{Curie}$ of about 150~K. Figure~\ref{Shmulti}a shows the data at $\bar{T}$ = 185~K and $\Delta T$ = 30~K, where two central sharp peaks appear.
+These peaks correspond to the Py, because of low coercive field and sharp switching, equivalent to thin film with Py only.
+The data recorded at $\bar{T}$ = 125~K, which is lower than the $T_\textrm{Curie}$ of CuNi, shows two more rather wide peaks besides the main central peaks of Py (see Fig.~\ref{Shmulti}b).
 These additional peaks appearing around 7~mT correspond to the coercive field of CuNi.
-It demonstrates a strong relation of MTEP to the magnetization and magnetic domain effects, similar to AMR.
+It demonstrates a strong relation of this effect to magnetization and purely a magnetic domain effect like AMR.

 Figure~\ref{Sthsapphire}a shows the temperature dependent TEP for CrO$_{2}$ thin films deposited on sapphire and TiO$_{2}$ substrates, with the field and temperature gradient along the $c$-axis (easy axis) and the $b$-axis (hard axis).
-Figure~\ref{Sthsapphire}b shows the temperature dependent resistivity data of these films for comparison.
-A room temperature value of -9~$\mu$V/K is measured for a CrO$_{2}$ film deposited on a sapphire substrate and the TEP decreases linearly with decreasing temperature, approaching zero at 100~K. However for the CrO$_{2}$ film deposited on TiO$_{2}$, the TEP has a nonlinear dependence with respect to temperature for applied field along both the $c$-axis and the $b$-axis.
-The TEP along the $c$-axis changes sign at 265~K and has a room temperature value of -3~$\mu$V/K. Along the $b$-axis, CrO$_{2}$ has a negative TEP for the whole temperature range, with room temperature value of -23~$\mu$V/K, which is quite similar to the literature value of -25~$\mu$V/K \cite{Chapin1965}, where the crystallographic axis is not mentioned.
+A room temperature value of $-$9~$\mu$V/K is measured for a CrO$_{2}$ film deposited on a sapphire substrate.
+Also the TEP decreases linearly with decreasing temperature and approaches zero at 100~K. However for CrO$_{2}$ film deposited on TiO$_{2}$, the TEP has a nonlinear dependent with respect to temperature for applied field along both the $c$-axis and the $b$-axis.
+TEP along the $c$-axis changes sign at 265~K and has a room temperature value of $-$3~$\mu$V/K. Along the $b$-axis, CrO$_{2}$ has a negative TEP for the whole temperature range, with room temperature value of $-$23~$\mu$V/K, which is quite similar to the literature value of $-$25~$\mu$V/K~\cite{Chapin1965}, where the crystallographic axis is not mentioned.